braedynl/CSE231-020-SS20/FAQ.md

 **16. Where can I apply to become a ULA for a CSE course?**

 [Here](https://www.cse.msu.edu/Resources/EmploymentStudents.php).
-I had to finish CSE232 before Dr. Enbody would hire me, I'm unsure if that rule still applies.
+I had to finish CSE232 before Dr. Enbody would hire me for CSE231, I'm unsure if that rule still applies.

 **17. Do you need a 4.0 to become a ULA for this class?**